Yorafa/coursenote/README.md

 TO-DO LIST FOLLOWING:

 - Implement all learned notes
+- Write js in each markdown file is too annoying, find a better way to display Latex.
 - For CSC108&CSC148, plan to make a conclusion version of python language